OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 ![image](https://user-images.githubusercontent.com/79287829/194706829-dd720d06-9027-4da6-87f1-f39c7d2d725a.png)

-* API key setup with persistance: `persist=True` means that your key will be saved and can be reused after, otherwise it will be lost when you restart the kernel.
+* API key setup with persistence: `persist=True` means that your key will be saved and can be reused after, otherwise it will be lost when you restart the kernel.

 ```python
 openbb.keys.fmp(key="example", persist=True)